“Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for.”

 Do you honestly think you can start going after what you truly want after you retire?

 If you’re still alive at age 65, will you still have the energy and drive to chase what you truly want?

 Most people say life is short.

-That’s because most people spend most of their life doing things that they don’t want to do.
+That’s because they spend most of their life doing things they don’t want to do.

 It doesn’t leave much time for the things that they want to do.